Anyone who purchases or registers a motor vehicle qualifying for the

 amount of tax due reported on the tax return for vehicle sales or

-sales surtax due before deducting the contribution of state sales tax
+discretionary sales surtax due before deducting the contribution of

 Nonprofit Scholarship-Funding Organizations